 "Uh, yeah.
 But…"

 "Trust me, kid.
 Name's Jack O'Neill.
-Major General, Air Force type, one each," Jack replied with a grin.
+Lieutenant General, Air Force type, one each," Jack replied with a grin.

 They waited in an uneasy silence for a few minutes before they finally heard the rest of SG-3 approach.